brplatinum/odd-positive-integer-average/README.md

 - This should be done using Typescript.
 - This can be completed in many different ways.
 But for **YOUR** benefit using ES6 array functions would be best.
 - You should write unit tests.

+> "Seek not to complete the problem - instead seek to understand the code you are writing and why it is necessary" - B Turner